 It is possible to vary the share of RAP in the asphalt mixtures.
 Results are presented for asphalt mixtures containing the mean share.
 The mean share is the actual annual average RAP share in the asphalt mixtures at the plant.
-In addition, the result for no RAP content and the maximum possible share of RAP are presented for the impact category Climate change total.
+In addition, the result for no RAP content and the maximum possible share of RAP are presented for the impact category GWP-GHG.
 The maximum is the highest possible RAP share for the given product at the plant.
 By doing so, the improvement potential is shown which can drive the development to demand asphalts mixtures with a higher share of RAP.

-The content of aggregate and bitumen in RAP is assumed to 94.4% aggregates and 5.6% bitumen or 95.4% aggregates and 4.6% bitumen on average, depending on technical preferences of the asphalt mixtures.
+The content of aggregate and bitumen in RAP is assumed to 95.6% aggregates and 4.4% bitumen on average.